-Nicotine passes from a person’s lungs into the blood and breast milk.
-It is hard to say how long nicotine stays in milk because it differs for everyone.
-Nicotine levels in breast milk tend to drop by about half in around 95 minutes.
+Nicotine can pass from a person’s lungs into breast milk.
+Nicotine levels in breast milk are highest during and immediately after smoking and tend to drop by about half in around 95 minutes.

 Avoiding nicotine products is the best way to protect babies from nicotine and other smoking-related chemicals.

 This article will explain how nicotine gets into breast milk and how long it remains.

 It will also discuss the risks of using nicotine when chest or breastfeeding, offer advice on quitting, and answer some frequently asked questions.

 Nicotine is an addictive chemical present in tobacco and smoking products such as e-cigarettes and vapes.
 Experts have said it is just as addictive as heroin, cocaine, and alcohol.

 When people who are nursing an infant smoke, the chemical gets into the breast milk.
 This may affect the baby’s sleep patterns and decrease the person’s milk supply.